OmAr-Kader/Sheet-IOS/README.md

 # Sheet SwiftUI App

-**Sheet IOS** is an iOS app that integrates with **Google Spreadsheets**, **Google Sign-In**, and **Realm local storage**.
+**Sheet** is an iOS app that integrates with **Google Spreadsheets**, **Google Sign-In**, and **Realm local storage**.
 It allows users to authenticate with their Google accounts, retrieve and manage data from Google Spreadsheets, and store data locally using Realm for offline access.

 ## Features